UniversalDependencies/docs/_ja-overview/introduction.md

 These annotations are not provide by Japanese Bunsetsu dependency annotation.
 We

-The labels related to "PASSIVE" are defined in the Universal Dependency label set.
+The labels related to "PASSIVE" such as '[nsubjpass](http://universaldependencies.github.io/docs/ja/dep/nsubjpass.html)', '[csubjpass](http://universaldependencies.github.io/docs/ja/dep/csubjpass.html)' and '[auxpass](http://universaldependencies.github.io/docs/ja/dep/auxpass.html)' are defined in the Universal Dependency label set.
 Hopefully, Japanese language has only two morphemes Reru(れる) and Rareru(られる).
 Though the morphemes are polysemy including the passive sense, 90% of them are passive sense.
-We also have the annotation of the sense of Reru/Rareru.
+We also have the annotation of the sense of Reru(れる)/Rareru(られる).

+Whereas the Universal Depeldency label set handles "PASSIVE", it does not handle "CAUSATIVE".

 The Universal Dependency label set discriminates whether the target is a clause or not.
 Unfortunately, the definition of the clause is vague.
 We defined some heuristic rules to define the clause.
 For example, the difference between [acl](http://universaldependencies.github.io/docs/ja/dep/acl.html) (adjectival clause) and [amod](http://universaldependencies.github.io/docs/ja/dep/amod.html) (adjectival modifier) is defined by whether the adjective has any overt case or not.
 Aside from these syntactic dependency annotations,

 # Background